-- If you hire a licensed public adjuster, it's your responsibility to pay their fee which may be between 10-30% or more of your insurance settlement. - · A public adjuster is required by Iowa law to give you a contract that explains the services the adjuster will provide and how much you will pay for their services.
-Read and understand the contract with the public adjuster before signing.
-If you hire a public adjuster after your insurer has made an initial offer, ask about the fee.
+- If you hire a public adjuster, it's your responsibility to pay their fee. - Depending on the laws of your state, public adjusters can charge a flat fee or a fee that's based on a percentage of the settlement you get from your insurer. - In some states, the maximum a public adjuster can charge is set by law.
+The maximum also may vary depending on whether a widespread catastrophe caused your loss. - A public adjuster should give you a contract.
+The contract should explain what services the adjuster will provide and how much you will pay. - \ - If you hire a public adjuster after your insurer has made an initial offer, ask about the fee.
 The contract should say if the fee you'll pay will be based on the total the insurance company pays or on the amount the public adjuster negotiates for you. - You should ask your public adjuster to routinely provide you updates on the status of your claim.